phwitservices/RundeckLogfileCleanup/README.md

 If the job keeps timing out try setting a smaller PAGE_SIZE which will query jobs in smaller batches.
 The first time you run this script it will probably take a while, if you run it regularly after that then the number of deletions should be lower and the script will therefore execute more quickly.

 The script is tested and working on v2.4.0-1 "americano indigo briefcase".
-I've tried on a v2.2 installation and the job execution format seems to be different.
+I've tried on a v2.2 installation but the job execution format seems to be different.